-2360.2.2 FAPE for students who have graduated:
+2360.2.2 FAPE for students who have graduated (34 C.F.R. § 300.102(a)(3))

 A student who has graduated from high school with a regular high school diploma shall not be entitled to a FAPE.
-A student who has not yet graduated and whose entitlement to a FAPE ends because the upper age limit of eligibility is reached as described in Rule 2360.2(a), may be allowed to complete the remaining academic year with IEP team approval and approval from the Agency of Education.
+A student who has not yet graduated and whose entitlement to a FAPE ends because the upper age limit of eligibility is reached as described in Rule 2360.2, may be allowed to complete the remaining academic year with IEP team approval and approval from the Agency of Education.